ymunemasa/data-tutorials/tutorials/hortonworks/visualizing-website-clickstream-data/tutorial-2.md

 title: How to Visualize Website Clickstream Data
 tutorial-id: 250
 tutorial-series: Real-World End to End Examples
-tutorial-version: hdp-2.4.0
+tutorial-version: hdp-2.5.0
 intro-page: false
-components: [ ambari, hive, flume ]
+components: [ ambari, hive, zeppelin, excel ]
 ---

-## Lab 2: Visualizing Clickstream Logs with Excel
+# Lab 2: Visualize Clickstream Logs with Excel

+## Introduction

 In this section, You can choose to use  Excel Professional Plus 2013  or Apache Zeppelin (built in to the sandbox) to access the refined clickstream data.